SiyuChenOxf/SiyuChenOxf.github.io/_posts/2020-02-26-flake-it-till-you-make-it.md

 ---
 layout: post
-title: Flake it till you make it
-subtitle: Excerpt from Soulshaping by Jeff Brown
+title: Understanding COVID-19 testing behaviour in England through a sociodemographic lens
+subtitle: Health equality; the Lancet Digital Health in press
 cover-img: /assets/img/Fig1.jpg
-thumbnail-img: /assets/img/thumb.png
+thumbnail-img: /assets/img/Fig1.png
 share-img: /assets/img/Fig1.jpg
-tags: [books, test]
-author: Sharon Smith and Barry Simpson
+author: Siyu Chen
 ---

 Under what circumstances should we step off a path?
 When is it essential that we finish what we start?
 If I bought a bag of peanuts and had an allergic reaction, no one would fault me if I threw it out.
 If I ended a relationship with a woman who hit me, no one would say that I had a commitment problem.
 But if I walk away from a seemingly secure route because my soul has other ideas, I am a flake?